anshulsarnayak/py-basic-programming-/README.md

-In These repository one can start Programming from basic and learn to build logic yourself . some of the popular Programmes in these repositories are ,
+In These repository one can start Programming from basic and learn to build logic yourself . some of the popular Programmes in these repositories are (Assignment_wise),

 1. Swapping ,
 2. Displaying Calender ,converting (kilometers to miles , Celsius to Fahrenheit), quadratic equation ,